Soneritics/CsCartFeeds/README.md

 Optional, you can add the feature _condition_.
 If you choose not to use this, all products will be given the _new_ condition.
 If you also want to include _used_ items,this feature is mandatory.

+## Using the Beslist Data Feed
+The Beslist data feed requires some extra information.
+You must add these as product features.

+To use the Beslist feed, add the following features (as text features) and use the description exactly listed below (case insensitive):
+* ean
+* beslist category

 ## Screenshots
 Data feeds overview